jshamash/jake-todo-list/README.md

 There are, however, some features of this application that are incomplete due to time constraints:

-* The search functionality does not work.
-This is due to the fact that I could not get the Jersey client to work because of dependency issues.
-Given more time and experimentation this could be resolved.
-The code for the search functionality is commented out in the TodoResource class.
-* There are no unit tests
-* There is no simple UI for making API calls, testing must be done instead using curl or some other client.
 * New entries in the DB aren't pushed to Searchly as they're added.
 Instead, Searchly crawls the database weekly.
-As such search requests (if they were working) don't search freshly added data.
+As such search requests don't search freshly added data.
 This is simple to fix by adding to the Searchly index via an API call whenever a database entry is added/changed.
-But, this would require getting the Jersey client to work!
+A SearchlyService (similar to the existing MongoService) could be created to offer methods for doing this.
+* There are no unit tests
+* There is no simple UI for making API calls, testing must be done instead using curl or some other client.
 * A better practice for configuration settings is to have a config file and read the properties from there -- using constants is not as nice.
+* The addition of PUT requests to /todo/:id/:fieldname that update only that fieldname of the specified item (as now all fields must be specified to update an item).

 ## API
 Base url: http://jake-todo-list.herokuapp.com/